PLEASE! If you see any mistakes, I'm 100% sure that I have wrongly identified some birds.

 The subspecies melanosternus is darker than the nominate subspecies, has half-black and half-white primary coverts and has a larger yellow cheek-patch.
 The type locality of the nominate subspecies is Puducherry, India.

-Recorded with my ZOOM H5 Handy recorder.
-High pass filter applied in Audacity
+Recording with my ZOOM H5 Handy Recorder.
+High Pass Filter with Audacity applied.

 The normal clutch size is 4–6 eggs.
 The average size of the egg is 30.8 x 21.99 mm.
 The incubation period is 17 to 18 days and fledging period is 22 to 24 days.